-- Measurability of unconscious emotions regarding products
+- Detection of unconscious emotions during media consumption

-Facial coding thus provides an understanding of whether emotional reactions are positive or negative.
-At the DNI, we complement these results with additional neuroscientific methods, such as EEG, eye tracking and galvanic skin response measurement.
-This enables us to visualize both the mental and emotional response of participants.
+With facial coding the Deloitte Neuroscience Institute can detect emotional responses to media and digital content, such as presentations, communications materials or any other digital stimuli.
+We usually complement these results with additional neuroscientific methods, such as EEG, eye tracking, implicit association testing and galvanic skin response measurement, to measure and visualize both, the mental and emotional response of participants.